-Why use aluminium free deodorant?
+Why use aluminum free deodorant?

 Much like your skincare, deodorant is such a personal thing.
 You know what works for you and your skin type, and you stick to it.
 That being said, there’s one particular ingredient in many deodorant ranges that has become a bit of a sticking point: aluminium.